-Identified Gaps Identified Next Steps to Address Gap

-Lack of a regional health and medical communications framework The NCR HCC developed a regional health and medical communications committee in 2018.
-To-date, this multi-disciplinary committee has created a strategic plan and prioritized the development of a regional health and medical communications framework.
-This framework is scheduled to be completed by June, 2019.
+Identified Gaps Identified Next Steps to Address Gap Lack of an implemented regional health and medical communications framework The NCR HCC developed a regional health and medical communications committee in 2018.
+To-date, this multidisciplinary committee has created a strategic plan and developed a final draft version of the NCR Regional Health and Medical Communications Framework.
+This framework includes an operational element, which aims to deconflict and standardize regional communications, where appropriate.
+The framework will be the focus of a regional workshop in early 2020, with training, exercise, and implementation projected for late 2020.
 Gaps in regional information sharing during an event The NCR HCC, through the development of the HCC Response Plan and operationalization of the healthcare coalition, has focused on the development of processes and documents to facilitate cross-jurisdictional, cross-disciplinary, and regional information sharing.
+The region is currently working on the finalization of a regional Essential Elements of Information (EEI) form, jurisdiction-level ESF-8/health and medical branch response flow-charts, and the integration of the NCR HCC into information sharing activities during a regional event.
+In addition, the region is participating in a statewide assessment of information sharing platforms.
+Regional implementation of NCR Regional Hospital Coordination Plan A special project, supported by the Denver Urban Areas Security Initiative (UASI), funded the development of the NCR Regional Hospital Coordination Plan.
+This plan is currently being exercised and socialized throughout the region.
+It has yet to been implemented region-wide, but this is projected to occur in early 2020.

-No formalized process for regional hospital coordination A special project, funded by the Denver Urban Areas Security Initiative (UASI), specifically addresses this gap.
-The "NCR Hospital Coordination Project" has already held a number of steering committee meetings, a regional workshop, and has a functional exercise scheduled for May 2019.
-Limited ability to identify and allocate resources at the regional level The NCR HCC, through the development of the HCC Response Plan and operationalization of the healthcare coalition, is in the development phase of formalizing processes for regional resource identification and resource allocation.
+Limited ability to identify and allocate resources at the regional level

+The NCR HCC, through the development of the HCC Response Plan and operationalization of the healthcare coalition, is in the development phase of formalizing processes for regional resource identification and resource allocation.
 Allocation decisions primarily occur within ESF-8/Health and Medical Branch with support from the healthcare coalition.

+Over the past eight (8) months, the NCR HCC has worked extensively to address the identification and allocation of limited medical transport assets through the development of a regional EMS Multiagency Coordination Group.
+Work on this initiative will continue through 2020.

-Gaps in processes related to cross-jurisdictional and cross-disciplinary coordination This gap continues to be a priority for the region.
-It has been addressed, in part, via the NCR Public Health Committee, NCR HCC Governance Board workgroup, HCC Response Plan, and NCR Hospital Coordination project.
+Gaps in processes related to cross-jurisdictional and cross-disciplinary coordination

+This gap continues to be addressed through the development and/or revision of facility, local, regional, and state plans.
+The NCR HCC acknowledges the need to deconflict these plans and conduct comprehensive training and exercising to support effective implementation.

+The NCR HCC Response Plan and NCR Hospital Coordination Plan are currently being reviewed throughout the region in an effort to deconflict and align critical elements.

 The North Central Region's Healthcare Coalition, in partnership with the region's health and medical systems, has been building relationships, developing local emergency response plans and procedures, and working collaboratively for many years.
-As a result, the region has strong healthcare coalition chapters, dedicated ESF-8 and health and medical branch leads, and well documented processes around health and medical response and support on a local level.
+As a result, the region has strong healthcare coalition chapters, dedicated ESF-8 and health and medical branch leads, and well-documented processes around health and medical response and support on a local level.
 These systems have been tested through exercises and real-world incidents on multiple occasions, resulting in lessons learned and improvement activities; all of which have strengthened the preparedness, response, and recovery network.